1996 All-America college football team

 The College Football All-America Team is an honor given annually to the best American college football players at their respective positions.
 The original usage of the term All-America seems to have been to such a list selected by football pioneer Walter Camp in the 1890s.
-The NCAA officially recognizes All-Americans selected by the AP, AFCA, FWAA, WCFF, TSN, and FN to determine Consensus All-Americans.
+The NCAA has officially recognized All-Americans selected by over a changing roster of over 20 organizations.
+In 1995, the official selectors were the AP, UPI, AFCA, FWAA, WCFF, TSN, and FN to determine Consensus All-Americans.